fsouza/go-dockerclient/README.md

 Running ``make test`` will check all of these.
 You can reformat the code with ``make fmt``.

-## Vendoring / Modules
+## Modules

-go-dockerclient supports [dep](https://github.com/golang/dep/) for vendoring and can also be installed as a module.
-If you're using dep or Go modules, you should be able to pick go-dockerclient releases and get the proper dependencies.
+go-dockerclient supports Go modules.

+If you're using dep, you can check the [releases page](https://github.com/fsouza/go-dockerclient/releases) for the latest release fully compatible with dep.

 With other vendoring tools, users might need to specify go-dockerclient's dependencies manually.